1211ciel/node/words.md

 Apologies serve to restore relationship choseness.

 resort 度假胜地
+meetings at resorts,meetings at resorts,meetings at resorts,meetings at resorts,meetings at resorts,meetings at resorts
+meetings at resorts,meetings at resorts,meetings at resorts,meetings at resorts,meetings at resorts,meetings at resorts
+meetings at resorts,meetings at resorts,meetings at resorts,meetings at resorts,meetings at resorts,meetings at resorts
+meetings at resrots,meetings at resorts,meetings at resorts,meetings at resorts,meetings at resorts,meetings at resorts

 resort resort resort resort resort resort resort resort resort resort resort resort resort resort resort